mrakgr/Trading-Journal/journal_2025.md

 Programming is all about adding tools to your kit.

 I would hate to look for info arb opportunities like Chris Camillo, but I love learning new methods and techniques.

+11:25pm.
+Damn, the intro chapter of the The Playbook is brutal.
+His dad has a stroke and his mom dies.
+When he says that things will get worse, I decided to leave it for tomorrow.